The Genitive Case in German: 5 Uses You’ve Got to Know

 Der Mensch ⇒ Des Menschen (the people)

-4. The fact that the genitive case may be disappearing from German
+4. The fact that the genitive case is falling out of use

 Remember when I said earlier that the genitive case isn’t as common as the other cases?
 Well, one of the reasons behind this rarity is that genitive is slowly but surely disappearing from the German language.
 It’s much less common to hear genitive now than it once was.
 When you do encounter genitive, you’re much more likely to read it instead of hear it.